 To obtain a minor in Political Studies, students must complete the following requirements: 21 semester hours in the discipline at the 200 level and above, distributed over at least three of the four fields (Canadian Politics, Political Theory, Comparative Politics, and International Politics).
-At least three courses

-(nine semester hours) must be from the 300 level or above.
-Those taking a minors program in Political Studies should also meet with the Department's student advisor, Professor Barry Bartmann to review their program.
+At least three courses (nine semester hours) must be from the 300 level or above.
+Those taking a minors program in Political Studies should also meet with the Department Chair at the beginning of each term to review their program.